Published 15 Aug 2023

 Employees are the heart of a business.
 That’s why it’s one’s job as a business owner to give them the best business tools to work with.
 As much as possible, provide employees with functional and up-to-date equipment.
 No matter how hardworking or talented they are, they won’t succeed if they aren’t given the right tools or machinery.

-It is also one’s responsibility as an employer to ensure a safe work environment.
+It is also one’s responsibility as an employer to ensure employee safety.
 To keep employees happy and safe, provide them with an easy-to-use equipment inspection form.
 This way, employees are empowered to help themselves (and the business).

 In this day and age, using paper checklists on clipboards is an unnecessary hassle and expense.
 Especially with the current emphasis on safety regulations, having a stack of pages to go through when conducting an equipment inspection is a major headache.
 With a digital equipment inspection form, it’s possible to sync all completed inspections and quickly assign a new one to someone else.
 No need to go to the other side of the room (or building) to hand over an equipment inspection form; just tap and hit send.